tfabris/BlueGigaEmpeg/README.md

 The first time you use the BlueGigaEmpeg, you will need to pair it with your Bluetooth car stereo.
 You might also wish to re-pair again after editing the BlueGigaEmpeg firmware or the WT32i firmware.
-The BlueGigaEmpeg has a RESET/PAIR button for this purpose.
+The BlueGigaEmpeg has a recessed RESET/PAIR button for this purpose.

 ###  Pairing Procedure: